Africana Studies Program

 - For her first co-op, Abrielle worked as a research assistant at the Center for Cognitive and Brain Health, doing blood processing, data management and organization, and administering cognitive assessments.

-- In 2021, Abrielle interned at The Opportunity Agenda, a social justice communications lab...
+- Abrielle interned at The Opportunity Agenda, a social justice communications lab, where she managed the organization's social media pages and was granted creative freedom to write op-eds.

-- As a research assistant for Department of Sociology and Anthropology, Zainab worked in collaboration with the ADVANCE office to study how COVID-19 impacted the career path of female professors in STEM.
+- As a research assistant for the Sociology and Anthropology dept., Zainab worked in collaboration with the ADVANCE office to study how COVID-19 impacted the career path of female professors in STEM.

-- With the International Affairs Program, Zainab conducted research on Middle Eastern women and how their educational opportunities have changed over the years.
+- She conducted research with the International Affairs Program, studying Middle Eastern women and changes in educational opportunities throughout history.

-- She is the VP of Sisters in Solidarity, the black women's coalition on campus.
-She loves having a black women's support system on campus.
+- She is passionate about her role as the Vice President for Sisters in Solidarity, the black women's coalition on campus.

-- Zainab is also the VP of Marketing for Women in Finance.
-She truly appreciates the community of women who share their experiences and accomplishments in business school, as well as the alumni network.
+- Zainab is also the VP of Marketing for Women in Finance, where she is a part of a community of women who share their experiences and accomplishments in business school and the WIF alumni network.

 Africana Studies at Northeastern